-Energy Conservation Reminder for the Holiday Shutdown
+Energy Conservation Reminder

 - Refrigerators should be unplugged, cleaned out with its doors propped open.
 We recommend that this be completed at least one day prior to staff leaving for the shutdown so the unit can be monitored for excessive melting of built up ice in the freezer area:

 - Block the door open so air can circulate and discourage mildew